Deirdre18/ecommerce-django-app/README.md

 ### - Travis Testing

 I used [Travis Continuous Integration](https://travis-ci.org/) and all tests passed, since I first started this project.
 The Travis link is at the top of this README.
-I have found it very useful in aligning integrated testing with development.
+I have found it very useful in aligning integrated testing during development.

 ### - Manual testing of functionality